The importance of a strong safety culture during the pandemic

 To help manage the health and safety of teams during the pandemic, for safety professionals, it’s key to continue to stay on top of recent developments, changing restrictions and government health advice.
 Following this, it’s crucial to review and re-engineer processes that will enable teams to continue to work safe and get things done.
-“I think it’s important to remember that COVID safety plans are not set and forget and teams need to have access to the latest information, whether that is through an app or intranet or discussing the situation in team huddles and toolbox talks,” continued Carlos.
+“I think it’s important to remember that safety plans, particularly in the current environment, are not set and forget and teams need to have access to the latest information, whether that is through an app or intranet or discussing the situation in team huddles and toolbox talks,” continued Carlos.

 Another challenge is to build safety culture when using contractors or casual labour.
 Businesses across a wide range of industries are increasingly turning to contract hires and labour hire firms to manage fluctuations in their business, maintain workplace flexibility and cover specialised staff shortages.
 To ensure the health and safety of these workers it’s important to check that equipment brought by workers meet the appropriate standards for the workplace, that all workers are aware of the safety rules and that they receive relevant training.
 “Taking the time to provide regular training sessions and reviewing key messages with teams and anyone working onsite, can help to reduce the likelihood of injuries occurring, and also show commitment and care for the safety of workers,” says Carlos.